 We can visualise the openEHR technology ecosystem that implements the above as follows:

 Under this architectural approach, the entirety of the deployed software solution is based on and driven at runtime by computable models of content and process created by domain users.
 Notably, the data representation depends only on the data model, which ensures that physical database schemas and contents are not affected by new domain models.

 The openEHR specifications include information models for healthcare data, including

 The openEHR query language (AQL) represents a major innovation, which enables the writing of model-based queries that are independent of physical DB schemas, and thus portable across systems.
 This enables a sustainable approach to clinical decision support and business analytics, which are otherwise either tied to a single database, or else have to be rewritten for every target system.

-The openEHR specifications, which have attained de facto standards status in the industry, form the basis of openEHR implementations of the platform (both open and closed source), as well as the modelling tools.
+The openEHR specifications have attained de facto standards status in the industry, form the basis of openEHR implementations of the platform (both open and closed source), as well as the modelling tools.
 They also define openEHR clinical data in a form independent of any particular technology, but of course expressible in currently available technologies (XML, JSON, modern DBs etc).

 Interoperability is solved in a way commonplace outside of the healthcare domain, which is by machine-generation of schemas and software components from models, rather than by hand-building of point-to-point messages or document definitions, the historical approach in e-health.
 Where messages or documents are an integration requirement, a significant degree of automated openEHR model-based mapping is available.